Scott Verplank

 Scott Rachal Verplank (born July 9, 1964) is an American professional golfer, who has played on the PGA Tour and the PGA Tour Champions.

-Early years and amateur career
+Early life

 Born and raised in Dallas, Texas, Verplank was a leading member of the W.T.
 White High School golf team and a regular at Brookhaven Country Club in Dallas.
+He graduated from high school in 1982.

+Amateur career

-He graduated from high school in 1982 and attended Oklahoma State University in Stillwater.
+Verplank attended Oklahoma State University in Stillwater.
 At OSU, he was a member of the 1983 NCAA Championship team, finishing T3 alongside teammates Tommy Moore, Willie Wood, Andy Dillard, and Philip Walton.
-He went on later to win the 1984 U.S. Amateur at the Oak Tree Golf Club, and in 1986, win the NCAA individual title.
+He went on later to win the 1984 U.S. Amateur and 1986 NCAA individual title.

-Prior to his senior year at Oklahoma State, Verplank won the Western Open outside Chicago in August 1985; it was the first victory by an amateur on the PGA Tour in 29 years (Doug Sanders, 1956 Canadian Open).
+Prior to his senior year at Oklahoma State, Verplank won the Western Open outside Chicago in August 1985; it was the first victory by an amateur on the PGA Tour in 29 years.
 He defeated Jim Thorpe on the second extra hole of a playoff for the win at Butler National Golf Club in Oak Brook, Illinois.